niklasfjeldberg/nuxt-multi-tracker/README.md

 Nuxt 3 module that simplifies and unifies the use of tracking pixel's and Conversion APIs for most popular social media networks.

 > [!WARNING]
 > This module is under development.
 It will break and how it functions will change.
+To debug it's recommended to use an extension such as "[Analytics/GTM/Pixel Debugger](https://chromewebstore.google.com/detail/analyticsgtmpixel-debugge/canpneabbfipaelecfibpmmjbdkiaolf)".

 - ✨ [Release Notes](/CHANGELOG.md)
 - 🏀 [Online playground](https://stackblitz.com/https://github.com/niklasfjeldberg/nuxt-multi-tracker/tree/master/playground)